BryceKearney/sysadmin-notes/Networking/Unifi/Add Unifi router or switch to Cloudkey at other site.md

 Recommended USE PUTTY! https://www.putty.org/

+Tip: If it doesn't pick up the dynamic or static IP, sometimes resetting it and giving it 5 minutes will fix it

 To Connect the Router to the Cloudkey at other site first do this

 Connect to it via ip > log in > you'll see all the others are grayed out > go to manually log in